마사지

 Collagen and Elastic Fiber Degradation

-Decreased Production of Hyaluronic Acid
+Production of Hyaluronic Acid has decreased as well.

 Thinner Epidermis